wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 As you already saw that ticket nr 12345567 worked, now try to use another number and see that you get an error **Invalid ticketid**.

 ![secrets](images/lab020.png)

+!!! note
+    The ticket system is a very simple PowerShell script that just accepts 1234567 as the ticket id.
+Any other value will be denied.